pedrojadir/pedrojadir/README.md

 Hello!
 Welcome.
 Thank you for visiting and feel free to contribute to my projects.

-I am a student of the Data Science courses.
+I am a student of the Data Science course.
 I focus my studies on data analysis and BI.